-Pisces season (February 18-March 20) takes us from Aquarius’ abstract, detached intellectualism to the vast, emotional, empathetic, intuitive ocean waters, where all boundaries dissolve and everything is connected.
+Pisces season (February 18-March 20) takes us from the abstract, detached intellectualism of Aquarius to the emotional and intuitive ocean waters of Pisces.

 About Pisces

 Pisces is the twelfth and final sign of the zodiac, the place where boundaries dissolve, time bends, and everything merges into the vast ocean of experience.
-Here, intuition and take precedence over data and facts, the search for meaning and motivation become a driving force, and sensitivity is a super power.
+Here, intuition takes precedence over data and facts, the search for meaning and motivation becomes a driving force, and sensitivity is a superpower.

 Pisces is the sign of the artist, the empath, the healer, and the intuitive.